FREE LIFETIME CV AMENDMENTS

 When you have a week or two off work, it’s more straightforward – most people will go somewhere to relax, either within the country or abroad.
 But with just one day off work, the time goes by very quickly.

-So it’s well worth thinking in advance about what to do on a day off from work and planning ahead.
+So it’s well worth thinking in advance about what to do on a day off from work and planning ahead, as part of a healthy work-life balance.

 Most staff working a 5-day week must receive at least 28 days’ paid annual leave per year, as the government confirms.
 This is the equivalent of 5.6 weeks of holiday, including bank holidays – it’s your statutory annual leave entitlement.